manjaro-libhybris/manjaro-arm-tools/README.md

 buildarmimg -d oc2 -e minimal -v 18.08-rc1 -n
 ```

+## buildarmoem
+This one functions mostly like `buildarmimg`, but only has device, edition and version arguments.

+It will create an image, much like `buildarmimg`, but will not add users or password to it.
+It will then install a special script that runs on first boot, that prompts the user for OEM stuff.

 ## buildrootfs
 This script does exactly what it says it does.
 It builds a very small rootfs, to be used by the Manjaro ARM Installer (and perhaps `buildarmpkg` and `buildarmimg` in the future.